co-cart/co-cart/README.md

 Support requests in issues on this repository will be closed on sight.

 > CoCart is not supported via the WooCommerce help desk as the plugin is not sold via WooCommerce.com, the support team at WooCommerce.com is not familiar with it and may not be able to assist.

+## Roadmap

+Check out the [roadmap](https://cocart.dev/roadmap/) to get informed of the latest features released and the upcoming ones.

 ---